Academic Calendar 2024/25

 Course Reference Number (CRN): A five-digit identifying number assigned to a specific section of a course when it is offered at UFV.

 Course repetition: A re-registration in a given UFV course or an equivalent UFV course, when the student is currently registered or was previously registered and received a grade.
 A student may choose to repeat a course to enhance skills and learning, or to improve their grade and/or their UFV grade point average.
-The student may not register in a UFV course more than twice without permission of the department head/director for the discipline, or their designate.
+Students are not permitted to register for the same course more than three times.
+Students wishing to register for a course for a fourth time should connect with the Student Rights and Responsibilities Office.
 See UFV's Course Repeat policy (86) for more information.

 Course section: A specific offering of a course at a particular location, time, and date, and designated by a Course Reference Number (CRN) in the semester timetable.